Tax planning

 Inheritance Tax

-In 2022 the government “froze” the amount you’re allowed to have in your estate on death before Inheritance Tax (IHT) is charged.
-The amount, which is known as your “nil-rate band” (NRB), will remain at between £325,000 and £1 million depending on your circumstances.
+In 2024 the Chancellor, Rachel Reeves, extended the “freeze” on the amount you’re allowed to have in your estate on death before Inheritance Tax (IHT) is charged.
+This amount, otherwise known as the nil-rate band (NRB), has been frozen until April 2030.

 If your assets continue to increase in value while the NRB remains static, your estate may become liable to a greater IHT liability.
-When you consider the tax is normally charged at 40%, it may result in less of your wealth being left to your loved ones.
+When you consider the tax is normally charged at 40%, it may significantly reduce the amount of wealth you can leave to loved ones.

 The good news is that the government allows you to make several gifts every tax year, which could help you reduce – or even negate – your estate’s exposure to IHT.
 Helping clients understand these gifts, and any other option that may be available to them, is central to what we do at AFH Wealth Management.